Is Puerto Vallarta Safe? Crime Rate & Travel Warnings

 Just to be clear, drugs are highly illegal in Mexico.
 Even if someone offers to sell you some on the beach or on the street, just say NO. If you purchase any, you are supporting the cartels financially with your own money.
 Please support our community and do not help fund violent crime in our country.
 Plus, foreigners charged with drug possession can be kept in a Mexican prison for months before their cases finally go to court.

 The latest crime news in Puerto Vallarta was in December 2020 when the cartel was allegedly linked to the shooting and assassination of the former governor of Jalisco, Aristóteles Sandoval while he was vacationing at a popular beach resort.
 It was one of the highest-profile political killings in Mexico in recent memory.
 We have definitely noticed an ‘increased presence of Mexican security forces‘, a few clashes with the military, and even a case where suspected drug cartel gunmen abducted two off-duty female soldiers at gunpoint.
-That being said, the Puerto Vallarta crime rate continues to be very low and the Puerto Vallarta area has remained safe over the years.

 plane, trip, journey